spannaa/romTool/README.md

 # romTool
-A Windows tool to extract and decompile all apks from a ROM zip
+A Windows tool to extract the contents of system image from an OTA ROM zip and optionally decompile all system apks.

 To use it, copy a ROM zip into the rom folder and run romTool.bat